hsm207/sycamore/docs/source/querying_data/hybrid_search.md

 # Hybrid and Semantic Search

-You can use an OpenSearch client version 2.12+ to query your Sycamore stack, and you can run hybrid (vector + keyword) or semantic (vector) search on your data.
+You can use an OpenSearch client version 2.12+ to query your Sycamore stack, and you can run direct hybrid searches (vector + keyword) on your data.

-## Default hybrid search processor

-NEED INSTRUCTIONS HERE

-## Custom hybrid search processor

-Hybrid Search is an OpenSearch search processor that enables relevancy score normalization and combination.
-This allows you to make the best of both keyword and neural search, giving higher-quality results.
-Ordinarily this is difficult, because neural scores and keyword scores have entirely different ranges.
-Hybrid search enables normalization and combination of these scores in numerous varieties, so you can customize the way your search relevancy is calculated.
+Hybrid search is implemented an OpenSearch search processor that enables relevancy score normalization and combination.
+This allows you to make the best of both keyword and semantic (neural) search, giving higher-quality results.
+You can use Sycamore's default hybrid search configuration, or you can customize the way your search relevancy is calculated.

+## Default settings

+By default, Sycamore includes a hybrid search processor called

+## Customize your hybrid search

 From our testing, we've found that a `min_max` normalization with an `arithmetic_mean` (weighted `[0.111,0.889]` towards the neural score) works well, but every dataset will behave differently.
 To create a pipeline (called `hybrid_pipeline`) with this configuration:

 ```javascript
 PUT /_search/pipeline/hybrid_pipeline